 WordPress.org vs. WordPress.com

-WordPress.com Blogs A.k.a free WordPress domain blogs:
+WordPress.com (aka free WordPress blog):

 Some more info about WordPress:

-- VaultPress– which ensure WordPress backup and security.
+- VaultPress– ensures WordPress backup and security.

-- Akismet plugin – which catches the spam comments.
+- Akismet plugin – filters spam comments.

-- How to Install WordPress
+- How To Install WordPress